awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 When a request is forwarded, the SDK sets an additional field in the segment to indicate this\.
 If the segment contains the field `x_forwarded_for` set to `true`, the client IP was taken from the `X-Forwarded-For` header in the HTTP request\.

-The mmiddleware creates a segment for each incoming request with an `http` block that contains the following information:
+The middleware creates a segment for each incoming request with an `http` block that contains the following information:

 + **HTTP method** – GET, POST, PUT, DELETE, etc\.